ludlovian/log/README.md

 Creates a logger with preset colours.
 The colour functions are also available as `log.red` etc.

+If you don't specify a colour, the logger will be assigned a random one.

 ### log.level
 `logger = log.level(3).colour('blue').prefix('TRACE: ')`